Social, Community, Home Care and Disability Services Industry Award 2020 (“SCHADS Award”)

 - Employees at this level may provide direction, leadership, administration and rostering of direct care employees.
 May be required to write specialist reports in their field of expertise;

 - Employees at this level plan, direct and train subordinate staff;

 - Employees will have a thorough understanding of the relevant technology, procedures and processes used within their operating unit.

 - Indicative but not exclusive of the skills required include: the manipulation of data e.g. modify fields of information and create spreadsheets; create new forms of files or records using a computer-based records system; access and extract information from external sources e.g. local authorities; roster staff and direct work programs; oversee the work and training of lower-level employees; provide guidance and counselling; assist in the development of budgets; order consumables and routine stock items used in domestic support areas; develop client care plans and oversee the provision of domestic services.

-- The qualifications needed for this level are beyond those normally acquired through completion of a TAFE certificate or associate diploma alone.
-They might be acquired through completion of a degree or diploma course with little or no relevant work experience, or through lesser formal qualifications with relevant work skills, or through relevant experience and work skills;
+- Qualifications include the satisfactory completion of the requirements of Level 3 or equivalent as well as The qualifications needed for this level are beyond those normally acquired through completion of a TAFE certificate or associate diploma alone.
+They might be acquired through completion of a degree or diploma course with little or no relevant work experience, or through lesser formal qualifications with relevant work skills, or relevant experience and work skills;

 - This level may include such roles as care co-ordinator, foreperson and maintenance supervisor;

-- Employees at this level will co-ordinate resources and/or give support to more senior employees or be engaged in the duties of a specialist nature;
+- Employees at this level will coordinate resources and/or give support to more senior employees or be engaged in duties of a specialist nature;

 - Employees will require a thorough understanding of the relevant technology, procedures and processes used within their operating unit;